Site Map &

 Click on the program titles to see the full program outline.

 The excitement of spring is everywhere!
-Celebrate the reawakening of plants and hibernating animals and discover why all of nature is so busy this season!
+Celebrate the uniqueness of our seasons at Ojibway!
+Highlights include: the busy bird activity in winter, and the evidence of nesting animawakening of insects and flowers in spring.
+Learn how animals meet their needs no matter what the season!
 Seeing, touching, smelling and listening will help students explore the wonders of Ojibway’s natural environment.
-Choose from a wildflower study, hands-on snake talk, scavenger hunt or busy bee game to complete your Ojibway exploration.
+Attending all three sessions will illustrate the seasonal cycle of nature.
+Choose from a wildflower study, hands-on snake talk, scavenger hunt or leaf craft to complete your Ojibway exploration.

 Students become acquainted with the wetland dwellers of the Ojibway area through an interactive presentation, live exhibits and pond study.
 Sporting boots and buckets, students experience first hand the unique adaptations found within the water.
-Please note: a pond study can be added to any program as part of a full day at Ojibway!
+Available April and May if water levels allow.

 Our most popular program!
 Learn about the three unique habitats at Ojibway.
 Hike under the canopy of the rare pin oak forest.
 Wander through the endangered tallgrass prairie and peer into the water at our pond.
 Explore the biodiversity of these habitats and investigate their unique interactions.
 Choose from a wildflower study, build-a-bird challenge, stump study or hands-on snake talk to complete your Ojibway exploration.